 Swap Regular Potatoes For Sweet Potatoes

 When cooking with carbs, those you choose can also impact weight loss.
 Swapping sweet potatoes for white potatoes, for example, is a simple way to boost your dinner's nutritional value and shed pounds.
 Although white potatoes offer some potassium and fiber, sweet potatoes reign supreme in the nutrition department.
-A large sweet potato contains around 4 grams of satiety-boosting protein, 25 percent of the day's belly-filling fiber, and 11 times the recommended daily intake of vitamin A. What's more?
+A large sweet potato contains around 4 grams of satiety-boosting protein, 25% of the day's belly-filling fiber, and 11 times the recommended daily intake of vitamin A. What's more?
 It's less than 200 calories.

 If you're looking to lose some weight by changing up your dinner habits, what you put in your glass is just as important as what you put on your plate.
 According to the University of Washington, drinking a glass of H2O before a meal or snack may help fill you up so you eat less, thus decreasing your overall calorie intake for weight loss.
 And since dehydration increases your appetite, drinking water regularly throughout the day (including during dinner) helps keep your appetite under control.

 Go Easy On The Salt

 Another factor that can influence hydration is your salt intake, so it's crucial to cook dinners that aren't heavy on the sodium.
 Since too much salt can cause water weight gain, reducing the amount you ingest could help curb water retention, leading to fluid loss that you'll notice on the scale.
 Instead of using salt, reach for spices such as cayenne pepper, turmeric, or cinnamon when cooking dinner, as they have all been shown to aid weight loss.

 Stick To Home Cooked Meals